Liaqat Abbas Bhatti

 Chaudhry Liaqat Abbas Bhatti is a Pakistani politician who served as a member of the National Assembly of Pakistan.

 Political career

-He was elected a member of National Assembly of Pakistan from Constituency NA-103 as a candidate of Pakistan Muslim League (Q) in the 2002 Pakistani general election.
+He was elected a member of the National Assembly of Pakistan from NA-103 as a candidate of the Pakistan Muslim League (Q) in the 2002 Pakistani general election.

-He was elected a member of National Assembly of Pakistan from NA-103 as a candidate of Pakistan Muslim League (Q) in the 2008 Pakistani general election.
+He was re-elected from NA-103 as a candidate of the Pakistan Muslim League (Q) in the 2008 Pakistani general election.

-In 2012, he was made Federal Minister for Works by then Prime Minister Raja Pervaiz Ashraf.
+In 2012, he was appointed to the Ministry of Housing and Works by Prime Minister Raja Pervaiz Ashraf.

-He was re-elected to the National Assembly for the third time from NA-103 as a candidate of Pakistan Muslim League (Q) in the 2013 Pakistani general election, however he was later disqualified and became ineligible to continue in office as constituency election was invalidated by voting irregularities.
+He was elected to the National Assembly for a third time from NA-103 as a candidate of the Pakistan Muslim League (Q) in the 2013 Pakistani general election.
+However, his election was subsequently invalidated due to voting irregularities, and a fresh poll was ordered.
+Thirty-seven election officials were subsequently charged in connection with the rigging.